Louisiana power outages renew questions about utility giant’s preparedness for storms

 According to the report, Entergy’s New Orleans division spent $10.5 million on distribution in 2015, down from $11.7 million the year before.
 In the years that followed, the unit steadily increased spending on distribution.

 That slight drop in funding was responsible for an increase in customer power outages from 2013 to 2017, according to the report.
-The regulator fined Entergy $1 million and asked it to increase investments in the grid.
+The regulator fined Entergy $1 million and asked it to increase their investments in the grid.

-New Orleans is the only city in the United States that regulates an investor-owned energy utility when a state-level agency exists, and it relies heavily on outside consultants to do the work at a cost of more than $7 million a year.
+New Orleans is the only city in the U.S. that regulates an investor-owned energy utility when a state-level agency exists, and it relies heavily on outside consultants to do the work at a cost of more than $7 million a year.
 Entergy critics say the unusual oversight means the city is less prepared to deal with power crises.

-A 2015 report directed by the city’s inspector general found that the outsourcing arrangement leads to higher costs and that, because there was little in-house expertise, “the recommendations made by the outside consultants went mostly unchecked.”
+A 2015 report directed by the city’s Inspector General found that the outsourcing arrangement leads to higher costs and that, because there was little in-house expertise, "the recommendations made by the outside consultants went mostly unchecked.”

-In an interview this week, former inspector general Ed Quatrevaux, who retired in 2017, called Entergy “a formidable force … that mostly does anything it wants.”
+In an interview this week, former Inspector General Ed Quatrevaux, who retired in 2017, called Entergy “a formidable force … that mostly does anything it wants.”

-Tuozzolo, the city council president’s chief of staff, said the council has taken steps to rely less on outside consultants, hiring six new employees over the past three years and reducing adviser costs by $1.2 million annually.
+Tuozzolo, the city council president’s chief of staff, said the council has taken steps to rely less on outside consultants, hiring six new employees over the past three years and reducing advisor costs by $1.2 million annually.

-The council’s technical adviser is Legend Consulting Group, based in Denver.
+The council’s technical adviser is Legend Consulting Group, based in Denver, Colo.
 The president of the firm, Joe Rogers, did not respond to requests for comment this week.

 In May, the city council adopted a “renewable and clean portfolio standard” that requires Entergy to meet certain targets for weaning off fossil fuels and severely reducing carbon emissions by 2050.
 Advocates for renewable energy said the effort falls short of their ambitious goals for a city grappling with more frequent and ferocious storms due to climate change.